 Q: What type of containers do you use?

 A: Glass containers with plastisol-coated metal lids.
 We chose glass because it’s infinitely recyclable, and we’ll even give you a 50 cent discount on your next purchase for returning the jar to us for reuse!
 We’ve made an effort to reduce the use of plastic containers in our home lives and are making a stand with our business too.
 Most of the plastic that you put in your recycling bin ends up incinerated or in a landfill anyway, and it’s not reclaimable in the same way as glass.
 Save the bees by opting against plastic, relying less on the fossil fuels used to create it, and making the world just a little better.

 Q: Can local honey help my seasonal allergies?

 A: Unlikely.
 Scientific studies (YEAH SCIENCE!) have repeatedly shown that the amount of pollen contained in honey isn’t enough to desensitize a person from their seasonal allergies.
-While there is a small amount of pollen in raw, local honey, it’s not a known amount or source – allergy shots have a known amount of a specific allergen that progressively increases to build up your tolerance to the allergen.
+While there is a small amount of pollen in raw, local honey, (typically less than .4%) it’s not a known amount or source – allergy shots have a known amount of a specific allergen that progressively increases to build up your tolerance to the allergen.
 Also, most seasonal allergies are usually the result of wind pollinated plants which are generally not plants bees pollinate, so it shows up in very trace amounts in honey.
 Pollen from say, dandelions or maple trees will show up in honey in very small amounts, more so than pollen from wind pollinated plants, but it’s still not enough to cause allergen desensitization.
 That all said, even though science hasn’t been able to prove that raw honey helps stop allergies, it has been studied as an effective cough suppressant, so it may help to alleviate symptoms.

 Q: What about allergens in the processing or honey extraction area?